 For sewer related questions and/or concerns, please call (713) 475-5555.

-How to Establish New Water, Sewer, and/or Garbage Service
+How to Establish, Transfer or Discontinue Water, Sewer, and/or Garbage Services

 If your service is subject to disconnection or has been disconnected